davidraleigh/davidraleigh.github.io/_posts/2017-06-27-Debug-Remote-Docker-Container-PyCharm.md

 ![Specific SSH Firewall Settings](https://davidraleigh.github.io/assets/pycharm-remote-debug/firewall-settings-2.png)

 ### Create VM with Proper Permissions
 Go to Compute Engine in GCP console table of contents and select __Create an Instance__.
-You'll want to change the __Boot disk__ to be a docker enabled image (in this case the ChromiumOS) and maybe increase the size if you plan on using this for development of lots of different docker images:
+You'll want to change the __Boot disk__ to be a docker enabled image (in this case the *Container-Optimized OS*, a Chromium OS) and maybe increase the size beyond 10 gigs if you plan on using this for development of lots of different docker images (images can be pretty damn large):

 ![Boot Disk Selection](https://davidraleigh.github.io/assets/pycharm-remote-debug/container-optimized-disk.png)